Introduction to Qlik Sense – Key Concepts of Qlik Sense

 ix.
 Data Model and Data model viewer

 Every Qlik Sense application, having data organized in tables will naturally create a data model for that application.
 A data model visually represents the structure of data residing in the application you made.
-We consider the optimal data model as a normalized start schema or snowflake schema.
+The optimal data model is considered as a normalized start schema or snowflake schema.
 These schemas must not have any circular references as it distorts the data structure and disrupts the smooth functioning of the tool.
 Hence, to make your data model optimum, you need to make sure that there is a central fact table having keys to the dimensions liking with other tables and connected to this central tables through unique keys are individual tables having key dimension and measure fields.
 To view the data model of your application, you can go to the Navigation icon and select Data model viewer from there.

 x.
 Data load script